rocicorp/replicache/doc/docs/recipe-blobs.md

 It is also possible to store binary data outside of Replicache.

-This gets significantly more complicated and it is important to point out that since the data is no longer managed by Replicahce there is no guarantee that the blobs stays consistend with the state of Replicache.
+This gets significantly more complicated and it is important to point out that since the data is no longer managed by Replicache there is no guarantee that the blobs stays consistend with the state of Replicache.
 User code needs to handle the case where a referenced blob isn't downloaded yet as well as manage the syncing of the blobs.